 I also favor the notion that inferiority can be a blessing, as in a learning curve is clearly ahead.
 A child possesses “inferior” knowledge about the workings of the world when compared to most adults.
 As a professor, I am likely to have more knowledge about my chosen discipline than the students.
 I am not a superior person and students are not inferior people because of such a particular delineation.
 In fact, I’m not clear I’m the teacher and they are the students, as those positions are highly fluid and overlap considerably at times.

 What if pure loyalty to a leader or a group was really a joke—a sign we’ve lost our hearts and minds?
 What if the citizens of the world were truly dedicated to the virtues of humanism and stewardship instead of partisan politics and dominion?
 What if we were truly dedicated to inclusivity even while we had particular “tribes”?
 What if we did not elect or follow “leaders” who ruled, but who listened and practiced the virtues of reason and emotion and humanism and stewardship?
-We would still follow those principles and behave as would be appropriate, but we would have granted our elected representatives the organizational power to get any stuckness unstuck and get us back to flowing freely again.
-And then they go about their business of watching and helping and we go about our business of watching and helping.
 Maybe we would learn that charisma may be enchanting or poison, but we would not be so enamored as to lose our passion and our joy to live and thrive or our stoicism in the face of great danger.
 Sobriety and passion as needed; well chosen, well placed, well-practiced.
 More joy and less sorrow?
 What exactly do we think we have to lose—a hierarchy of good and bad, of haves and have nots?
 Where is the joy when others struggle because some want to be better than others?
 That is an economy of sorrow.
 That is not the principle of either liberalism or conservatism, much less democracy.
 That is not the principle of individual and “tribal” well-being.
 We can have it all if we can get past cultivating the seeds of fear.
 And that would be nothing to be stoical about—it would at least be worth a smile and gleam in the eye.